danbev/learning-openssl/notes/certs.md

 key.
 The client also wants to verify that this public key actually belongs to the server in question so it needs to validate.

+The client needs to trust the CA that signed the signature in the certificate and this is usually done adding the CA's public key to the clients trusted key store.
+These trusted keys are usually provided by the operating system or by a browers.

 #### x509 app
 To inspect a certificate: